d38u6/master_tracker/README.md

 This app helps you track your learning progress it is a more complex "todo" app.

+You can set your daily, weekly, monthly, yearly goals and track them.

+Working app is deployed on [Heroku](https://heroku.com/).
+You can see it [master-tracker](https://master--tracker.herokuapp.com/)

+I'm also deploy version with sample data.
+You can see it [master-tracker-DEMO](https://master--tracker-demo.herokuapp.com/)

 ## Technology

 App is written in [React](https://reactjs.org/).
 I used [Redux](https://redux.js.org/) to manage state and [React-router](https://reactrouter.com/) to handling routing.